casperandreassen/wordle-clone/README.md

 # wordle-clone
-A clone of worlde made in JS
+A clone of worlde in Norwegian.
+Made in vanilla JavaScript with a whole bunch of HTML.